 Classic, curvy, heavy and durable coffee mug.
 The kind used in the local diner for years.
-From that less than glamorous beginning, mugs like these have become icons of the past.
-They were made to endure over time – in short, they don’t make them like this anymore.
+From that rather humble beginning, mugs like these have become icons of the past.
+It is still possible to find great old mugs that are simple, heavy and durable in shades of white.
+Rarely do they bear any signatory other than a makers mark on the bottom.
+But very old ironstone mugs like this are not always marked.
+But we can find them because they were made to endure.
+In short, they don’t make them like this anymore.

 – The lines were hand drawn – no two mugs are the same.

-– Not poured into a mold, hand-fashioned on a wheel
+– The oldest mugs were not poured into a mold – they were hand-fashioned on a wheel.

-– Vitrified by high temps, fired at 2200 degrees, the glaze fuses with the clay to form glass – resistant to stains, safe for the dishwasher.
+– Vitrified by high temps, twice fired at 2200 degrees.
+The heat is so high that the glaze fuses with the clay to form glass – resistant to stains, safe for the dishwasher.

 – Because of the weight and thickness, this mug will keep your hot beverage warm for just a bit longer.

-Produced by Sterling China Wellsville Ohio in the 1930s; the stamp is very early.
+This beauty was produced by Sterling China in Wellsville, Ohio in the 1930s; the stamp is very early.

 If there is one pattern that defines restaurant ware then perhaps, a green crest border would find a place in the top three patterns.
 But still, it is not easy to find in quantity these days.
 But sometimes, a tall stack of these old diner dishes appears in a dusty old basement or the back room of a restaurant.
 Like these. . . . stacks and stacks of plates.